Biography

-Prior to beginning her PhD at SoHE, Emma served as an AmeriCorps member in Missoula, Montana with Family Promise – Missoula Interfaith Collaborative.
-She worked as a housing navigator, developing relationships with families and finding ways to empower them.
-She is passionate about using the skills and knowledge she gained in this experience to shape her research approach in graduate school.
+Prior to beginning my PhD at the School of Human Ecology, I served as an AmeriCorps member in Missoula, Montana, with Family Promise – Missoula Interfaith Collaborative.
+I worked as a housing navigator, creating relationships with families and connecting them to resources in an effort to secure stable housing.

 Department